Kahsolt/stable-diffusion-webui-sonar/README.md

 Easiest way to install it is to:
 1. Go to the "Extensions" tab in the webui, switch to the "Install from URL" tab
 2. Paste https://github.com/Kahsolt/stable-diffusion-webui-sonar.git into "URL for extension's git repository" and click install
-3. (Optional) You will need to restart the webui for dependencies to be installed or you won't be able to generate video files

 Manual install:
 1. Copy this repo folder to the 'extensions' folder of https://github.com/AUTOMATIC1111/stable-diffusion-webui
-2. (Optional) Restart the webui

 ----